apexwild534/apexwild534/README.md

 Implemented a face-following system using DJI Tello drone, leveraging computer vision techniques to track and follow faces autonomously.

 ### News Classifier
-Built a news classifier using machine learning algorithms to categorize news articles into different topics, aiding in information organization and retrieval.
+Built a news classifier using machine learning algorithms to categorize news articles into different categories of good, bad and neutral

 ## Contact 📬
 Feel free to reach out to me if you share similar interests or have exciting opportunities to collaborate!